Mushroom Wars 2

 Overall, I actually like this game much more than the first one.
 The first game was so raging sometimes that I wanted to pull my hair out.
 But this one is tamer and still retains the fun of the first one.

 Mushrooms battle it out to reclaim their villages and what is rightfully theirs.
 There are three main campaigns, Mosquito of a Dead Man, Pahom’s Rachitis, and Red & Furious.
+The story is not so easy to follow since there is no dialogue, just visuals during the cutscenes.
+But, the mustache man has some hidden powers within his mustache and everyone wants it.

 This game is practically identical to the first game, except there seems to be better keyboard controls.
 I love being able to select all my unity by holding down the mouse and dragging, then pressing space bar to upgrade them.